vuevert/Vert-Core/README.md

 import { Component } from '@vert/core'
 import Vue from 'vue'

-// Use @Component to make a class into a vue component constructor.
+// Use @Component to make a class into a vue component.
 @Component
 export default class RootComponent extends Vue {
   name: string = ''